free-doughnuts/free-doughnuts/README.md

-### Welcome to my profile 🍩 ☕ 😀
+### Hey Everyone 🍩 ☕ 😀

 ![image](donuts.png)

-First of all - I Like donuts !

 I believe that if we can share code, we can also share donuts.

 # A little bit about me

+- 🍩 First of all - I Like donuts
-🖥️ I'm an IT guy about 18 years
+- 🖥️ I'm an IT guy about 18 years

 My skills are: